Stationary broken parity states in active matter models: Introduction

-In the present work we are mostly interested in steady, resting states or in states that are at rest in a moving frame.
-We identify ``hidden'' features of many active models that render such models nongeneric and allow nonvariational systems to have steady but asymmetric states.
-In passing we also present examples that prove the existence of asymmetric, linearly stable resting states.
-We start by providing several examples of active models with steady asymmetric states.
-In particular, Sections~\ref{sec:aPFCModel} and~\ref{sec:cCH} review and extend existing results for an active PFC model and a nonreciprocal two-field Cahn-Hilliard model, respectively, while Section~\ref{sec:CH+SH} discusses a model with nonvariationally coupled conserved and nonconserved dynamics.
-Section~\ref{sec:a+pPFC} then provides results on a PFC model with 3 order parameter fields describing a mixture of passive and active particles while Section~\ref{sec:rd-system} considers a simple reaction-diffusion system.
-After presenting these examples, we provide in Section~\ref{sec:existence} a general theory that identifies a class of active multicomponent models that allow for steady asymmetric states.
-We show that these models are characterized by certain interaction terms between the different order parameter fields and revisit each model in Section~\ref{sec:rewriteModels} to explain how generic behavior can be restored.
-Although one might characterize such models as ``nongeneric'', we emphasize that they arise naturally in a number of systems.
-In Section~\ref{sec:restored} we employ a two-field coupled Swift-Hohenberg model to summarize the essential interplay between parity symmetry and generic behavior.
-Although many of the resting asymmetric states present in the models are unstable, our examples include cases where they become linearly stable and so are dynamically accessible (see Sections~\ref{sec:a+pPFC} and \ref{sec:restored}).
-Finally, Section~\ref{sec:conc} discusses the implications of our work for the development of generic models for active systems.
-Note that data sets and plot functions for all figures as well as examples of \textit{Matlab} codes for the employed numerical path continuation are provided on the open source platform \textit{zenodo}.
+The aim of our study is to understand why such states exist in particular models of active matter and reconcile this observation with the general expectation that all asymmetric states in nonvariational systems should move.
+We begin in Sec.~\ref{sec:generic} by reviewing the generic behavior and explaining how motion is related to asymmetry.
+In Sec.~\ref{sec:allmodels} we introduce several examples of active models and for each case provide a bifurcation analysis that shows the existence of resting asymmetric states.
+In particular, Secs.~\ref{sec:aPFCModel} and~\ref{sec:cCH} review and extend existing results for an active PFC model and a nonreciprocal two-field CH model, respectively, while Sec.~\ref{sec:CH+SH} discusses a model with nonreciprocally coupled conserved and nonconserved dynamics.
+Section~\ref{sec:a+pPFC} then provides results on a PFC model with three order parameter fields describing a mixture of passive and active particles while Sec.~\ref{sec:rd-system} considers a simple reaction-diffusion system.
+After presenting these individual examples, Sec.~\ref{sec:existence} provides a general theory that identifies an entire class of active multicomponent models that allow for steady asymmetric states.
+We show that all these nonvariational models have a certain structure that allows bringing them into a form that resembles the gradient dynamics form of variational models, referred to as \textit{spurious gradient dynamics}.
+For this class of models we determine an explicit condition for the onset of motion.
+In Sec.~\ref{sec:rewriteModels} we revisit the models introduced in Sec.~\ref{sec:allmodels} and for each of them identify the ``hidden'' feature that is responsible for their spurious gradient structure and the resulting nongeneric behavior.
+We also briefly discuss their relation to the skew-gradient form introduced in Refs.~\cite{Yana2002jde,KuYa2003pd}.
+We emphasize that despite their nongenericity the models we consider are quite standard and appear in many previous studies through simplifications of more complicated continuum theories that are derived by coarse-graining of microscopic models.
+Alternatively they may be introduced phenomenologically using symmetry arguments or other purely macroscopic considerations. \Newest{In either case the resulting models exhibit higher codimension dynamics not found in the generic setting.} In Sec.~\ref{sec:restored} we employ a two-field coupled Swift-Hohenberg model to summarize the essential interplay between parity symmetry and generic/nongeneric behavior and use this example to explain how generic behavior can be restored.
+Finally, Sec.~\ref{sec:conc} discusses the implications of our work for the development of generic models for active systems.
+The data sets and plot functions for all figures as well as examples of \texttt{Matlab} codes for the employed numerical path continuation are provided on the open source platform \texttt{zenodo} \cite{FHKG2022zenodo}.